-- Gray mold thrives in the high humidity found in high tunnel tomato production.
+- Gray mold thrives in the high humidity found in high tunnel and greenhouse tomato production.

 - Gray mold is rare in Minnesota field grown tomatoes.